epicorg/.github/profile/README.md

 - Compile the APK file from the [client source](https://github.com/epicorg/game_graphics)
 - Install the game using the compiled APK
-- Insert the IP address of the server in the settings
+- Start the app and insert the IP address of the server

 <!--